 Our dairy farmer-owners produce high-quality milk on family farms in Wisconsin, Minnesota, Iowa, Nebraska, South Dakota and North Dakota.
-Our dairy farmers also own AMPI's 10 Midwest-based manufacturing plants where skilled employees use members' milk to produce 10 percent of the nation’s American-type cheese, butter, dried whey and sliced American cheese.
+Our dairy farmers collectively own eight Midwest-based manufacturing plants where skilled employees use members' milk to produce 10 percent of the nation’s American-type cheese, processed cheese and butter.
 Our award-winning dairy products are marketed to foodservice, retail and food ingredient customers.

 Central to AMPI is the cooperative's governance structure.
 A three-level structure encourages member input.